Warning: If you’re on your way to visit Rome, don’t read this.

 Our Roman god reaches for one of the piles of paper and puts it on his lap.
 He ruffles through it and takes out a sheet of paper full of indecipherable scribbles.
 He starts to write, head down, eyes on the paper, one hand on the steering wheel.
 Minutes go by.
 The car is slowly drifting to the left into the other lane.
 I’m speechless with terror.

 He rips off a small scrap of paper, opens the window a crack and pushes it out into the great wet yonder.
 He takes the opportunity to look at the road by leaning over to the right and glancing out of the window in front of the passenger’s seat, the part in front of him being un-look-throughable.
-He steers the wandering car back into its own lane.
+He steers the wandering car back into its own lane and hits the accelerator.

 We are tearing down the road at suicidal speed.
 Thank the gods there is not a lot of traffic because Kamikaze Carlo reaches for another pile of paper and goes at it again: reading, writing, tossing another piece of paper out the window, and talking enthusiastic Italian on one of the four phones.
 The conversation concluded, he continues scribbling some more, head down, eyes on the paper, one hand on the steering wheel.